top of page

 Join author Helen C. Escott and John FitzGerald, Executive Director of the Basilica Heritage Foundation, as they take you on this fascinating tour, which is based on the investigation by the book's lead character, Royal Newfoundland Constabulary Inspector Nick Myra.
 The tour follows his trail as he investigates a murder at the Masonic Temple.
 Unravel the mystery and visit the sites mentioned in the book while looking for hidden Masonic symbols in downtown St. John’s.

 The tour begins in the foyer of the Basilica of St. John the Baptist.
-Participants will be taken to the choir loft to see the ‘Iota Pulchra’ window where the mystery begins.
+Participants will be shown the ‘Iota Pulchra’ window where the mystery begins.
 We then head out on an hour and a half walking tour of some of the oldest streets in St. John’s and visit historic sites in the Ecclesiastical District where we go hunting for Masonic symbols.

-You’ll receive expert insight into the meaning of the cryptic symbols hidden on the façades and some interiors of historic structures and churches, such as Gower Street United and St. Andrew's Presbyterian (The Kirk), that make up the Ecclesiastical district.
+You’ll receive expert insight into the meaning of the cryptic symbols hidden on the façades and some interiors of historic structures and churches, such as Gower Street United, the Anglican Cathedral and St. Andrew's Presbyterian (The Kirk), that make up the Ecclesiastical district.
 The tour then finishes at the Sergeants’ Memorial in Veteran’s Square where Operation Masonic famously ends.

 Old Lady Story